Albert J. Beveridge: Historian

 As his political career drew to a close, Beveridge dedicated his time to writing scholarly biographies.
 He was a member and secretary of the American Historical Association (AHA).
 His four-volume biography of John Marshall, The Life of John Marshall, published in 1916–1919, won Beveridge a Pulitzer Prize for Biography or Autobiography and connected events in John Marshall's life with his later rulings on the U.S. Supreme Court.

 Beveridge spent most of his final years writing a four-volume biography of Abraham Lincoln, only half-finished at his death, posthumously published in 1928 as Abraham Lincoln, 1809–1858 (2 vols.).
 It stripped away the myths and revealed a complex and imperfect politician.
 In 1939, the AHA established the Beveridge Award in his memory through a gift from his widow and from donations from members.

 Tolstoy film

 In 1901, a decade before Leo Tolstoy died, American travel lecturer Burton Holmes visited Yasnaya Polyana with Beveridge.
 As the three men conversed, Holmes filmed Tolstoy with his 60-mm camera.
 Afterwards, Beveridge's advisers succeeded in having the film destroyed, fearing that evidence of his having met with a radical Russian author might hurt his chances of running for the presidency.

+Death

+Beveridge died from a heart attack in Indianapolis on April 27, 1927, and was buried at Crown Hill Cemetery.